UncleCShark/Cmaketopia/Docs/CommandLine.md

 ### Header file

-To make a compiler happy all in C++ must be declared before they can be used.
+To make a compiler happy all names in C++ must be declared before they can be used.
 Thus header files contains declarations of variables, functions and classes.
 They cannot contain definitions.
 There is more.
 See [Declarations and Definitions]({{site.baseurl}}/Docs/AdditionalReadingResources#c).

 ## Building binaries